SUN Programs (Summer Food Service Program)

-- Provide healthy, safe, and nutritious meals to students during the summer months in a cost-effective manner.
+- Providing healthy, safe, and nutritious meals to students during the summer months in a cost-effective manner.

-- Provide training, on-site monitoring, and record-keeping to assure compliance with USDA, PDE, and health department rules and regulations.
+- Providing training, on-site monitoring, and record-keeping to assure compliance with USDA, PDE, and health department rules and regulations.

-- Partner with community agencies, school districts, and government agencies to provide quality services.
+- Partnering with community agencies, school districts, and government agencies to provide quality services.

 For more information or to sign up to become a site, please contact us.